vikketii/protopaja-web/README.md

 Internet of Things -like web-application for monitoring construction site air quality.
 Server hosting by DigitalOcean.

 ## Techniques used:
-Arduino Web Client: Send data to server.
+Arduino WifiClient: Send data to server.

 Apache: Run server.